Neighbourhood development plan

 - Hangleton & Knoll area has a designated neighbourhood area and neighbourhood forum

-- Coldean consultation on proposed neighbourhood area and neighbourhood forum
+- Coldean has a designated neighbourhood area and neighbourhood forum

-Download a map showing the location of the designated neighbourhood areas (PDF 1MB).
+Download a map showing the location of the designated neighbourhood areas.
 (Please note this map includes the neighbourhood areas which are designated as business areas)

 Interested in hearing about Neighbourhood Planning news in your area?
-Use our online for to join our mailing.
+Use our online for to join our mailing list.

 Setting up a new neighbourhood area and designated forum